sairaatta/conquer_chess/docs/rulebook/README.md

 ### Guidelines I. Adjourned Games

-- `[]` I. 1 Adjournment procedure:
+- `[I. 1]`  Adjournment procedure:

-- `[]` I. 1.1 If a game is not finished at the end of the time prescribed for play, the arbiter shall require the player having the move to 'seal' that move.
+- `[I. 1.1]`  If a game is not finished at the end of the time prescribed for play, the arbiter shall require the player having the move to 'seal' that move.
 The player must write his/her move in unambiguous notation on a paper scoresheet, put his/her scoresheet and that of his/her opponent in an envelope, seal the envelope and only then stop the chessclock.
 Until he/she has stopped the chessclock the player retains the right to change his/her sealed move.
 If, after being told by the arbiter to seal his/her move, the player makes a move on the chessboard he/she must write that same move on his/her scoresheet as his/her sealed move.

-- `[]` I. 1.2 A player having the move who adjourns the game before the end of the playing session shall be considered to have sealed at the nominal time for the end of the session, and his/her remaining time shall so be recorded.
+- `[I. 1.2]`  A player having the move who adjourns the game before the end of the playing session shall be considered to have sealed at the nominal time for the end of the session, and his/her remaining time shall so be recorded.

-- `[]` I. 2.
-The following shall be indicated upon the envelope:
+- `[I. 2]`  The following shall be indicated upon the envelope:

-- `[]` I. 2.1 the names of the players,
+- `[I. 2.1]`  the names of the players,

-- `[]` I. 2.2 the position immediately before the sealed move,
+- `[I. 2.2]`  the position immediately before the sealed move,

-- `[]` I. 2.3 the time used by each player,
+- `[I. 2.3]`  the time used by each player,

-- `[]` I. 2.4 the name of the player who has sealed the move,
+- `[I. 2.4]`  the name of the player who has sealed the move,

-- `[]` I. 2.5 the number of the sealed move,
+- `[I. 2.5]`  the number of the sealed move,

-- `[]` I. 2.6 the offer of a draw, if the proposal is current,
+- `[I. 2.6]`  the offer of a draw, if the proposal is current,

-- `[]` I. 2.7 the date, time and venue of resumption of play.
+- `[I. 2.7]`  the date, time and venue of resumption of play.

-- `[]` I. 3 The arbiter shall check the accuracy of the information on the envelope and is responsible for its safekeeping.
+- `[I. 3]`  The arbiter shall check the accuracy of the information on the envelope and is responsible for its safekeeping.

-- `[]` I. 4 If a player proposes a draw after his/her opponent has sealed his/her move, the offer is valid until the opponent has accepted it or rejected it as in Article 9.1.
+- `[I. 4]`  If a player proposes a draw after his/her opponent has sealed his/her move, the offer is valid until the opponent has accepted it or rejected it as in Article 9.1.

-- `[]` I. 5 Before the game is to be resumed, the position immediately before the sealed move shall be set up on the chessboard, and the times used by each player when the game was adjourned shall be indicated on the clocks.
+- `[I. 5]`  Before the game is to be resumed, the position immediately before the sealed move shall be set up on the chessboard, and the times used by each player when the game was adjourned shall be indicated on the clocks.

-- `[]` I. 6 If prior to the resumption the game is agreed drawn, or if one of the players notifies the arbiter that he/she resigns, the game is concluded.
+- `[I. 6]`  If prior to the resumption the game is agreed drawn, or if one of the players notifies the arbiter that he/she resigns, the game is concluded.

-- `[]` I. 7 The envelope shall be opened only when the player who must reply to the sealed move is present.
+- `[I. 7]`  The envelope shall be opened only when the player who must reply to the sealed move is present.

-- `[]` I. 8 Except in the cases mentioned in Articles 5, 5.2.2, 6.9 and 9.6, the game is lost by a player whose recording of his/her sealed move:
+- `[I. 8]`  Except in the cases mentioned in Articles 5, 5.2.2, 6.9 and 9.6, the game is lost by a player whose recording of his/her sealed move:

-- `[]` I. 8.1 is ambiguous, or
+- `[I. 8.1]`  is ambiguous, or

-- `[]` I. 8.2 is recorded in such a way that its true significance is impossible to establish, or
+- `[I. 8.2]`  is recorded in such a way that its true significance is impossible to establish, or

-- `[]` I. 8.3 is illegal.
+- `[I. 8.3]`  is illegal.

-- `[]` I. 9 If, at the agreed resumption time:
+- `[I. 9]`  If, at the agreed resumption time:

-- `[]` I. 9.1 the player having to reply to the sealed move is present, the envelope is opened, the sealed move is made on the chessboard and his/her clock is started,
+- `[I. 9.1]`  the player having to reply to the sealed move is present, the envelope is opened, the sealed move is made on the chessboard and his/her clock is started,

-- `[]` I. 9.2 the player having to reply to the sealed move is not present, his/her clock shall be started; on his/her arrival, he/she may pause his/her clock and summon the arbiter; the envelope is then opened and the sealed move is made on the chessboard; his/her clock is then restarted,
+- `[I. 9.2]`  the player having to reply to the sealed move is not present, his/her clock shall be started; on his/her arrival, he/she may pause his/her clock and summon the arbiter; the envelope is then opened and the sealed move is made on the chessboard; his/her clock is then restarted,

-- `[]` I. 9.3 the player who sealed the move is not present, his/her opponent has the right to record his/her reply on the scoresheet, seal his/her scoresheet in a fresh envelope, pause his/her clock and start the absent player's clock instead of making his/her reply in the normal manner; if so, the envelope shall be handed to the arbiter for safekeeping and opened on the absent player's arrival.
+- `[I. 9.3]`  the player who sealed the move is not present, his/her opponent has the right to record his/her reply on the scoresheet, seal his/her scoresheet in a fresh envelope, pause his/her clock and start the absent player's clock instead of making his/her reply in the normal manner; if so, the envelope shall be handed to the arbiter for safekeeping and opened on the absent player's arrival.

-- `[]` I. 10 Any player who arrives at the chessboard after the default time shall lose the game unless the arbiter decides otherwise.
+- `[I. 10]`  Any player who arrives at the chessboard after the default time shall lose the game unless the arbiter decides otherwise.
 However, if the sealed move resulted in the conclusion of the game, that conclusion shall still apply.

-- `[]` I. 11 If the regulations of an event specify that the default time is not zero, the following shall apply: If neither player is present initially, the player who has to reply to the sealed move shall lose all the time that elapses until he/she arrives, unless the regulations of an event specify or the arbiter decides otherwise.
+- `[I. 11]`  If the regulations of an event specify that the default time is not zero, the following shall apply: If neither player is present initially, the player who has to reply to the sealed move shall lose all the time that elapses until he/she arrives, unless the regulations of an event specify or the arbiter decides otherwise.

-- `[]` I. 12 Resuming an adjourned game:
+- `[I. 12]`  Resuming an adjourned game:

-- `[]` I. 12.1 If the envelope containing the sealed move is missing, the game shall continue from the adjourned position, with the clock times recorded at the time of adjournment.
+- `[I. 12.1]`  If the envelope containing the sealed move is missing, the game shall continue from the adjourned position, with the clock times recorded at the time of adjournment.
 If the time used by each player cannot be re-established, the arbiter shall set the clocks.
 The player who sealed the move shall make the move he/she states he/she sealed on the chessboard.

-- `[]` I. 12.2 If it is impossible to re-establish the position, the game shall be annulled and a new game shall be played.
+- `[I. 12.2]`  If it is impossible to re-establish the position, the game shall be annulled and a new game shall be played.

-- `[]` I. 13 If, upon resumption of the game, either player points out before making his/her first move that the time used has been incorrectly indicated on either clock, the error must be corrected.
+- `[I. 13]`  If, upon resumption of the game, either player points out before making his/her first move that the time used has been incorrectly indicated on either clock, the error must be corrected.
 If the error is not then established the game shall continue without correction unless the arbiter decides otherwise.

-- `[]` I. 14 The duration of each resumption session shall be controlled by the arbiter's timepiece.
+- `[I. 14]`  The duration of each resumption session shall be controlled by the arbiter's timepiece.
 The starting time shall be announced in advance.

 ## Guidelines II.
 Chess960 Rules

-- `[]` II.
-1 Before a Chess960 game a starting position is randomly set up, subject to certain rules.
+- `[II.
+1]`  Before a Chess960 game a starting position is randomly set up, subject to certain rules.
 After this, the game is played in the same way as regular chess.
 In particular, pieces and pawns have their normal moves, and each player's objective is to checkmate the opponent's king.

-- `[]` II.
-2 Starting Position Requirements
+- `[II.
+2]`  Starting Position Requirements

 The starting position for Chess960 must meet certain rules.
 White pawns are placed on the second rank as in regular chess.
 All remaining white pieces are placed randomly on the first rank, but with the following restrictions:

-- `[]` II.
-2.1 the king is placed somewhere between the two rooks, and
+- `[II.
+2.1]`  the king is placed somewhere between the two rooks, and

-- `[]` II.
-2.2 the bishops are placed on opposite-coloured squares, and
+- `[II.
+2.2]`  the bishops are placed on opposite-coloured squares, and

-- `[]` II.
-2.3 the black pieces are placed opposite the white pieces.
+- `[II.
+2.3]`  the black pieces are placed opposite the white pieces.

 The starting position can be generated before the game either by a computer program or using dice, coin, cards, etc.

-- `[]` II.
-3 Chess960 castling rules
+- `[II.
+3]`  Chess960 castling rules

-- `[]` II.
-3.1 Chess960 allows each player to castle once per game, a move by potentially both the king and rook in a single move.
+- `[II.
+3.1]`  Chess960 allows each player to castle once per game, a move by potentially both the king and rook in a single move.
 However, a few interpretations of regular chess rules are needed for castling, because the regular rules presume initial locations of the rook and king that are often not applicable in Chess960.

-- `[]` II.
-3.2 How to castle.
+- `[II.
+3.2]`  How to castle.
 In Chess960, depending on the pre-castling position of the castling king and rook, the castling manoeuvre is performed by one of these four methods:

-- `[]` II.
-3.2.1 double-move castling: by making a move with the king and a move with the rook, or
+- `[II.
+3.2.1]`  double-move castling: by making a move with the king and a move with the rook, or

-- `[]` II.
-3.2.2 transposition castling: by transposing the position of the king and the rook, or
+- `[II.
+3.2.2]`  transposition castling: by transposing the position of the king and the rook, or

-- `[]` II.
-3.2.3 king-move-only castling: by making only a move with the king, or
+- `[II.
+3.2.3]`  king-move-only castling: by making only a move with the king, or

-- `[]` II.
-3.2.4 rook-move-only castling: by making only a move with the rook.
+- `[II.
+3.2.4]`  rook-move-only castling: by making only a move with the rook.

-- `[]` II.
-3.2.5 Recommendations:
+- `[II.
+3.2.5]`  Recommendations:

 When castling on a physical board with a human player, it is recommended that the king be moved outside the playing surface next to his/her final position, the rook then be moved from its starting position to its final position, and then the king be placed on his final square.
 After castling, the rook and king's final positions should be exactly the same positions as they would be in regular chess.

-- `[]` II.
-3.2.6 Clarification
+- `[II.
+3.2.6]`  Clarification

 Thus, after c-side castling (notated as 0-0-0 and known as queen-side castling in ortho-dox chess), the king is on the c-square (c1 for white and c8 for black) and the rook is on the d-square (d1 for white and d8 for black).
 After g-side castling (notated as 0-0 and known as king-side castling in orthodox chess), the king is on the g-square (g1 for white and g8 for black) and the rook is on the f-square (f1 for white and f8 for black).

-- `[]` II.
-3.2.7 Notes
+- `[II.
+3.2.7]`  Notes

 - To avoid any misunderstanding, it may be useful to state "I am about to castle" before castling.
 - In some starting positions, the king or rook (but not both) does not move during castling.